Félix-Houphouët-Boigny International Airport

 Félix-Houphouët-Boigny International Airport (IATA: ABJ, ICAO: DIAP), also known as Port Bouët Airport, is located 16 km south east of Abidjan, Ivory Coast.
 It is the largest airport in the country for air traffic.
 The airport is the main hub of the national airline Air Côte d'Ivoire.
-Named after the first president of Ivory Coast, Félix Houphouët-Boigny, this international airport is directly connected currently to four different airports in Europe and to many destinations within the rest of Africa and the Middle East.
-The airport is served by over 20 airlines, covering more than 36 destinations.
+Named after the first president of Ivory Coast, Félix Houphouët-Boigny (1905–1993), this international airport is directly connected currently to airports in Europe and to many destinations within the rest of Africa and the Middle East.
+The airport is served by 21 airlines, covering more than 30 destinations.